 - The Time Space Visualiser

 The Doctor’s new toy is more than a TV.
 It’s a TSV: a Time Space Visualiser.
 It can show you any event in history, which might seem a bit pointless when you have a machine with which you can actually visit those events.
 But in these early days, the TARDIS is a directionless beast so the chances of successfully piloting the Ship to the Gettysburg address are so slight you might as well just stay at home and watch it on the box.
 The set itself is enormous (in that typically 1960s way that all technology is) but the screen is tiny.
-Trying to fit the beast and the series’ four cast members in shot is an exercise in crowding to say the least.
+Trying to fit the brute and the series’ four cast members in shot is a considerable feat of subtle crowding.
 Our crew choose some pleasant family viewing: a Shakespeare documentary and Top of the Pops.
 If only they’d chosen to tune in to Marco Polo.
 We might have got a clip or two.

 - Testicles with tentacles